evcastelani/LiGA.jl/docs/advancedex.md

 r that contain p points of A.

 The more classical way to solve this problem is using Hough Transform.
 For a good review of this subject we recommend [1] and [2].
-The ideia of Hough Transform for circle detection is use a voting array and discretizations of the desired parameters (center and radius).
+The idea of Hough Transform for circle detection is use a voting array and discretizations of the desired parameters (center and radius).
 Some improvements depending on coordinates changing.